Identify relevant keywords and integrate them into your site to improve your search engine ranking.

 - Encourage Google to index your changes by requesting an index after significant updates.

-- Be aware that it's normal to see fluctuations in rankings after making changes to your site.
+- Be aware that it's normal for rankings to fluctuate after making changes to your site.

 The role of paid search